aahmed1009/aahmed1009/README.md

 - 👀 I’m interested in web Developing
 - 🌱 I’m currently learning to be a web-developer.
 - My Skill Set : HTML5, CSS3, JavaScript.
-- ⚡ I'm a great communicator tend to love working with me!
+- ⚡ I'm a great communicator to love working with me!
 - 💞️ I’m looking to collaborate on ...
 - 📫 Contact Me  [LinkedIn](https://www.linkedin.com/in/alaa-%D9%90ahmed-6a36bb199/)